 This annual prize is awarded to an Australian critic whose work over the previous 12 to 18 months has contributed significantly to public debate, appreciation, enjoyment and understanding of a particular branch of the arts.

 The Recipient of the Pascall Prize is named 'Australian Critic of of the Year' and awarded $15,000.

 The Pascall Prize is awarded by a panel of judges that includes industry peers and previous recipients, and a member of the Geraldine Pascall Foundation.

 The Pascall Prize seeks to identify and reward an Australian critic whose work:

 The purpose of the Pascall Prize is to reward a critic or reviewer whose work changes the perceptions of Australians, opens their eyes to a different perspective of their culture, develops a new interest in the subject and is both imaginative and creative.

-The Pascall Prize celebrates incisive and well-crafted critical writing in areas including literature, art, architecture, food and wine, music, theatre, film, television, radio.
+The Pascall Prize celebrates incisive and well crafted critical writing in areas including literature, art, architecture, food and wine, music, theatre, film, television, and radio.

 The Pascall Prize